 The Consumer Contracts (Information, Cancellations and Additional Charges) Regulations 2013 (Consumer Contracts Regulations), which came into force in June 2014, impose many obligations on businesses selling to consumers through websites.
 These include:

-As the Consumer Contracts Regulations implement an EU Directive, again the Consumer Contracts Regulations will remain part of UK law following exit from the EU unless the UK decides to repeal them.
+As the Consumer Contracts Regulations implement an EU Directive, again the Consumer Contracts Regulations will remain part of UK law further to the UK’s exit from the EU, unless the UK decides to repeal them.

-With the exception of providing a link to the European Online Dispute Resolution platform website, we see absolutely no reason to believe for one moment that the UK will have any wish to change any of the current consumer laws relating to online trading with consumers.
+We currently see no reason to believe that the UK will have any wish to change any of the current consumer laws relating to online trading with consumers as a result of Brexit.
 Accordingly businesses cannot use the Brexit decision as an excuse for non-compliance.
 Those businesses who have not already updated their websites, terms of business and procedures should therefore take steps to comply with these new consumer laws as soon as possible.

 No-deal Brexit?
 Reporting requirement changes from Companies House that you need to be aware of